 In methodology, observations selections method, time horizon between EWS score and event and the metric used in assessment were inconsistent.
-Choosing multiple observations or a single observation prior the outcome may not significantly affect the ranking of EWS.67 Yet, selecting a single observation is generally associated with high AUC compared with multiple observations for each episode.
-Moreover, AUC, the most commonly used measure of predictive performance, has limitations and other metrics, including positive predictive value, should also be assessed.68 Recording observations at an agreed threshold point before events in a standardised method is necessary to evaluate EWS effectively.
+Choosing multiple observations or a single observation prior the outcome may not significantly affect the ranking of EWS.
+Fet, selecting a single observation is generally associated with high AUC compared with multiple observations, supporting the use of multiple observations for each episode.
+Moreover, AUC, the most commonly used measure of predictive performance, has limitations and other metrics, including positive predictive value, should also be assessed.
+Recording observations at an agreed threshold point before events in a standardised method is necessary to evaluate EWS effectively.